sudokzt/t3-todo-app/README.md

-# Create T3 App
+# Create TODO App

-This is an TODO App.
+This is a TODO App.
 create by [T3](https://github.com/t3-oss/create-t3-app)

 # Demo